Destroyer214/Membarr/README.md

 > For Manual an Docker setup, see below

 1. Ensure you have the Community Applications plugin installed.
-2. Inside the Community Applications app store, search for Membarr.
+2. Inside the Community Applications app store, search for member.
 3. Click the Install Button.
 4. Add discord bot token.
 5. Click apply